 Another common failure is a shorted cell, usually only one fully shorts; but, it can be partial for one or more cells.
 The battery MAY never charge up to proper voltage.
 If this is seen when using an EXternal charger with a voltmeter attached, the battery can be considered worthless, and must be replaced.
 IF partial, the battery might charge up to the correct voltage, yet after standing a half hour or hour, have its 'open terminal' voltage fall towards 12, rather than maybe 12.5 to 12.7.
 Falling from 12.6 or so, to closer to 12, is also seen when the headlight is turned-on, perhaps quickly after what seems like a full charging.
 That battery should be discarded.

 There are dynamic battery testers at most repair shops, that can USUALLY determine if a battery has the proper cranking power...and LIFE left.
 These are usually called Battery Load Testers.
 You can get your own at a quite reasonable price from Harbor Freight Company.
-I test all my vehicles' batteries once or twice a year, and, yes, with a Harbor Freight Company Load tester.
-I suggest you purchase the slightly more expensive version type which has TWO METERS.
+I test all my vehicles' batteries once or twice a year; and, yes, with a Harbor Freight Company Load tester.
+I suggest you purchase the type which has TWO METERS.
 It is much more versatile and works great.
 It is on sale now and then, and you may be lucky & combine it with a 20% off coupon!
 Really worth the $50-$80 you will pay.
-A load test at about 90 amperes (YOU get to set the load current on the two meter model!) on the 28 or 30 AH batteries (and 70 on the smaller batteries), while watching the battery voltage, is about correct for the Airhead batteries.
+A load test at about 90 amperes (YOU get to set the load current on the two meter model!) on the 28 or 30 AH batteries (and 70 amperes on the smaller batteries), while watching the battery voltage, is about correct for the Airhead batteries.
 The load test is done by reading the voltage accurately at ~15 seconds of loading time.
 That time is done AUTOMATICALLY by the HF 2-meter model.
-That HF unit is ADJUSTABLE to match battery capacity size!
-There is a chart available for the lower voltage limit, versus temperature ....and the load tester comes with the chart and it is printed on the meter, and in good, no-good, colors.
+The HF unit is ADJUSTABLE to match battery capacity size.
+There is a chart available for the lower voltage limit, versus temperature ....and the load tester comes with the chart and it is printed on the meter, and in 'good', 'no-good', colors.

 The Airheads that already should have solid metal diode board mounts cast into the timing chest (check your bike, no matter the model, as I have seen anomalies) are: /5 models; /6 models; 1978-1987 R65 and R80 models.

 The RS and RT models are particularly prone to diode board problems.
-Do your bike a favor; install the inexpensive aftermarket diode board solid mounts if you have rubber mounts.
+Do your bike a favor; install the inexpensive aftermarket diode board solid metal mounts if you have rubber mounts.
 Available from Euromotoelectrics; Motorrad Electrik; & Thunderchild.
-It is a good idea to add openings/louvers in the front lower plastic cover that is in front of the engine, on ANY models using it (RS/RT).
-Early ones had no louvers; later ones did; that change improved cooling air to the outer timing chest (where the alternator is located).
+It is a VERY GOOD IDEA to add openings/louvers in the front lower plastic cover that is in front of the engine, on ANY models using it (RS/RT).
+Early versions of those bikes had no louvers; later ones did; that change improved cooling air to the outer timing chest (where the alternator is located).

-Oak Okleshen published an extensive article on testing the diode board using a transformer and lamp, in the Club publication, AIRMAIL.
+The late great guru, Oak Okleshen, published an extensive article on testing the diode board using a transformer and lamp, in the Club publication, AIRMAIL.
 June 1999 was a most comprehensive article, but there are many others.
 You can purchase his Airtech Index and other literature from his wife, Carol.
 See the address in my references article, or on the appropriate page of the Airheads Club monthly publication, AIRMAIL.

 Once in awhile I hear of someone installing solid mounts; or, for some other reason, they have had the diode board out of the bike, & when replaced, there is no charging.
 They have probably miss-wired at the rear of the diode board.